Updated on January 30, 2026

 Moderate Positive

-Suggests repeated use.
-Results in this range indicate a pattern forming over time rather than a single exposure.
+Commonly suggests repeated use over time rather than a single exposure.

 High Positive

 Well above the cut-off.
-This typically reflects frequent or heavy use over weeks or months and shows a strong long-term pattern.
+This typically reflects frequent or consistent use over weeks or months, indicating a strong long-term pattern.

 The higher the number, the more consistent the use — not the exact amount or timing.